CephalofairGames/merc-packs-faq/index.md

 <summary><b>Saw Spoilers</b></summary>

 <p><b>What happens to an active Prescription if Saw exhausts?</b> Even though Prescriptions are in your allies' active areas, the card is still owned by you.
 If you exhaust, they will be lost.</p>

+<p><b>When do I evaluate if a monster is damaged for my abilities?</b> Whether a monster is damaged or not is always evaluated before you begin performing your attack ability.</p>

 </details>
 <br>